easysoft/phpmicro/Readme.EN.md

 ## Fetch and Usage

-There's a micro micro.sfx binary contains minimal extensions set builds automatically in Github actions.
-If you need extensions, build your own micro or use [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) <!-- [automatic build system (not completed yet)](https://github.com/dixyes/lwmbs/actions) -->
+A micro `micro.sfx` binary containing the minimal extensions set is built automatically in [Github Actions](actions).
+If you need more extensions, build your own micro or use [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) (swoole/swow/libevent) or grab one in [lwmbs actions](https://github.com/dixyes/lwmbs/actions)(swow)

-Just concatenate micro.sfx and php source to use it.
+To use it, simply concatenate the `micro.sfx` file and any PHP source.

 For example: if the content of myawesomeapp.php is